worlddevelopment/engineering/README.md

         git pull

-   *Attention: Better not use ./.git.sh pull here when checking if there have been changes to the remote repository. ./.git.sh pull would move your currently open `engineering.ods` libreoffice file to `.engineering.ods.bak` and generate a new file `engineering.ods`.*
+   *_Attention_: Better not use `./.git.sh` pull here when checking if there have been changes to the remote repository. `./.git.sh` pull would move your currently open `engineering.ods` libreoffice file to `.engineering.ods.bak` and generate a new file `engineering.ods`.*
     *For these cases it is recommended to close the document in libreoffice first (or to reload it)!
 But here we don't want to regenerate the document, but only check for changes.
 Thus use `git pull`.*

     If there have been conflicts reported by git pull, then resolve these first.